illinois-dap/DataAnalysisForPhysicists/intro.md

 Each project notebook must be submitted via Gradescope for grading.

 ## <span style="color:Red">Grading</span>
-* Class attendence and participation: 10%
+* Class attendence and participation: 5%
-* Homework: 65%
+* Homework: 70%
-* Projects: 25%
+* Projects: 25% (mid-semester project 10% and final project 15%)

 Letter grades will be assigned as follows: